OIA Summer Programs

 English & Cultural Studies (ESL)

 For students (high school or undergraduate) who want to improve their English in an English-speaking environment at a Global Top 100 university.
-Our program also includes great opportunities to experience Canadian culture and visit world renown sites such as Niagara Falls.
-We offer 4-week, 3-week and 2-week programs between July 5th and August 2nd, 2020.
-If you have any questions after looking at the application form and information brochures, please don’t hesitate to contact May at firstname.lastname@example.org, or Paul at email@example.com.
+Our program also includes great opportunities to experience Canadian culture and visit world-renowned sites such as Niagara Falls.
+We offer 4-week, 3-week, and 2-week programs.
+If you have any questions after looking at the application form and information brochures, please don’t hesitate to contact May at email@example.com, or Paul at firstname.lastname@example.org.

 Our Intensive English Summer Programs are designed for pre-university and university students abroad who would like to combine a high quality English language development program with an experience of Canadian culture.
 Classroom activities integrate listening, reading, speaking and writing skills at an appropriate level from beginner to advanced.